 Issues of sustainability, energy, and carbon footprint are addressed in every substantial project conducted by Facilities, from new construction to renovations and maintenance.
 The sustainability measures we undertake range from steam trap replacements and more efficient lighting to the incorporation of whole building automation.
 Each measure helps us reduce overall energy consumption, which is tracked on an annual basis.

 All new construction and major renovation projects at MIT must earn or exceed LEED Gold certification.
 To date, ten MIT buildings have received LEED Gold certification, and two have received LEED Platinum certification.
 (LEED -- Leadership in Energy and Environmental Design -- is the nationally accepted benchmark for the design, construction, and operation of high-performance green buildings.)

 For existing buildings, MITís proactive Capital Renewal program is engaged in continuous renewal and renovation projects that promote energy efficiency while ensuring that the campus will support the communityís broad spectrum of educational, research, and student life activities.

 Integrated Design Process

-Among the Institute’s environmental goals for capital projects is to include an integrated design process at the outset of the planning process to incorporate the desires of architects, engineers and MIT in order to ensure an efficient building.
+Among the Instituteís environmental goals for capital projects is to include an integrated design process at the outset of the planning process to incorporate the desires of architects, engineers, and MIT in an effort to achieve an efficient building.
 The Sloan School project was the first to use the Integrated Design Process.
 In the typical design process, work is linear, so that each discipline works one after the other.
 The integrated process includes all of the architects and engineers from the beginning, so that they can more effectively work as a team.
-Using this process, the designers for the Sloan School project were able to develop what most likely will be the greenest building at MIT.